 where the point of the shoulder is, so do not be misled by a person who cannot

 or will not read.
-The two dogs at left exemplify correct proportion, chest, and
+These two top winning champions exemplify correct proportion, chest, and tail.

 Head defines the Chihuahua as a breed!
 Behind the collar, he